elecarno/living-mythology/The Living Mythology.md

-pA new pantheon for the resurgent romanticist.
+A new pantheon for the resurgent romanticist.